Solanum lycopersicum

 Checking disease resistance codes on tags pays off in humid regions.
 Labels like V, F, N, and T signal resistance to common soil and viral problems, giving backyard beds an edge that used to be reserved for commercial growers.

-Positioning plants in full sun is the single biggest yield booster for tomatoes.
-Aim for 8-10 hours of direct light, especially in cooler regions where every degree of warmth helps set better fruit.
+For tomatoes, light is tied to fruit set as much as leaf growth.
+Aim for 8-10 hours of direct sun, especially in cooler regions where every degree of warmth helps flowers turn into fruit.

 Watching how shadows move through the day keeps you from underestimating light.
 Fences, sheds, and trees can steal half your afternoon sun, which hurts fruiting just like planting shade-loving hostas in a hot gravel strip would.